sobhardwaj/loopback-next/extensions/authentication-passport/src/__tests__/acceptance/README.md

+# Acceptance tests

+## OAuth2 passport strategy tests

+- The test file `authentication-with-passport-strategy-oauth2-adapter.acceptance` consists of three main components:

+  A. the Supertest client

+  B. a LoopBack app (fixtures/simple-rest-app.ts) - has a simple app with no controller, Oauth2Controller is added during the test run

+  C. Mock Authorization Server (fixtures/mock-oauth2-social-app.ts) - mocks the authorization flow login with a social app like facebook, google, etc

+### Test steps:

 ```
-  The test file `authentication-with-passport-strategy-oauth2-adapter.acceptance` consists of three main components -> the supertest client, the LoopBack app (simple-rest-app.ts) and the Mock Authorization Server (mock-oauth2-social-app.ts)

-   Mock Authorization Server (mock-oauth2-social-app.ts) :
-            mocks the authorization flow login with a social app like facebook, google, etc
-   LoopBack app (simple-rest-app.ts) :
-            has a simple app with no controller, Oauth2Controller is added in this test

-  Test steps:
   A. an Oauth2Controller is added to LB App : defines two endpoints `/auth/thirdparty` and `/auth/thirdparty/callback`
   B. start LB app and Mock Authorization Server
   C. Test stage 1 : Authorization code grant - Get access code